BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

 - `guaranteed_cartel_operatives.txt` - Ups the probability of Cartel operatives
   (during the Revenge of the Cartels event) from 30% to 100%.
 Works fine, but it's a bit much.
 Never used it outside of a couple tests.
-- `fix_mayhem2_drops.txt` - On release, Mayhem 2.0 broke a lot of world drops.
-  This fixes them up (or at least makes everything drop at their non-Mayhem rate, which is better than the Not-At-All they were getting before).
-(Not all drops were affected, but quite a few were.)
-This was fixed officially by GBX in their May 7, 2020 hotfixes, so this isn't actually needed anymore.

 These mods were used for awhile for testing, and a few for doing some Bloody Harvest farming, but they're basically now obsolete (or at least